MicrosoftDocs/fabric-docs/docs/data-engineering/autotune.md

 * `spark.sql.files.maxPartitionBytes` - the maximum number of bytes to pack into a single partition when reading files.
 Works for Parquet, JSON and ORC file-based sources.
 Default is 128 MB.

-Since there's no historical data available during the first run of Autotune, configurations will be set based on a baseline model, which relies on heuristics related to the content and structure of the workload itself.
-However, as the same query or workload is run repeatedly, we'll observe increasingly significant improvements from Autotune, as the results of previous runs are used to fine-tune the model and tailor it to a specific workspace or workload.
+Since there's no historical data available during the first run of autotune, configurations will be set based on a baseline model.
+This model relies on heuristics related to the content and structure of the workload itself.
+However, as the same query or workload is run repeatedly, we'll observe increasingly significant improvements from autotune.
+As the results of previous runs are used to fine-tune the model and tailor it to a specific workspace or workload.

 >[!NOTE]
 > As the algorithm explores various configurations, you may notice minor differences in results.
 This is expected, as Autotune operates iteratively and improves with each repetition of the same query.